-$\sigma_p = \text{standard deviation of packet latency times for protocol } p.$
+$\sigma_p = {\rm standard}$ deviation of packet latency times for protocol p.

+We multiply the various QoS concerns (e.g. latency, reliability) to give fair weighting (e.g., latency time units, percentage loss for reliability).
 We present experimental results using the ReLate2Jit metric.
-Our experimental environment is similar to the one used for our ReLate2 results [1], except that we use the Open-Splice DDS rather than OpenDDS.
+Our experimental environment is similar to the one used for our ReLate2 results [1], except that we use the OpenSplice DDS rather than OpenDDS.
 We send data from a publisher to subscribers while varying the sending rate, the percent loss in the network, and the number of subscribers.

-We focus only on the transport protocols from previous work that balanced reliability and latency, e.g., the NAKcast protocol with a retransmission timeout set to 0.05 and 0.025 seconds and the Ricochet protocol with the R parameter set to 4 and 8 and the C parameter set to 3.
+We focus only on the transport protocols from previous work that balanced reliability and latency, e.g., (1) the NAKcast protocol, which is a NAK-based multicast protocol, with a retransmission timeout set to 0.05 and 0.025 seconds and (2) the Ricochet protocol, which is a lateral error correction protocol, with the R parameter set to 4 and 8 and the C parameter set to 3.
 Ricochet's R value determines how many packets are received before an error correction packet is sent out to the other receivers.
 Ricochet's C value determines how many other receivers are sent the error correction packet.